 Moonstone has been used as jewellery for centuries.
 Both the Romans and Greeks associated Moonstone with their lunar gods and goddesses.
 It is said if you give your lover a moonstone necklace when the moon is full you will always have passion with each other.

 In more recent history, the moonstone became popular during the Art Nouveau.
 French goldsmith, René Lalique and many others created a large quantity of jewellery using moonstone.

 Moonstone is the Dream gemstone and considered to be a sacred and magical gemstone, with the power to bring about pleasant and beautiful dreams.
 With its ghostly glow, this feldspar gem is indeed magical.
 The Europeans of the Middle Ages thought that by looking into a moonstone, they could fall into a deep sleep and see the future.

 So this is the stone to wear if you are trying to increase your intuition.
 Moonstones represent the phases of life.
 Primarily, it is considered a woman’s stone.

 Moonstone comes in a variety of colours, such as grey, brown, yellow, pale orange, peach, red, pink, green and blue.
 The rarest and most valuable moonstones jewellery pieces are clear and colourless, with a hint of blue shine.
 Most stones come from Sri Lanka, but they can also be found in the United States, Australia, Myanmar and Madagascar.

 Moonstone jewellery can a employed as a birthstone symbol for June.

-SEARCH our online shop to buy Moonstone jewellery – a gift with real meaning
+SEARCH our CENTRAL (Group) SHOP to buy Moonstone jewellery – a gift with real meaning